 There is no cure for hypothyroidism.
 Once diagnosed through hormone level testing, you will have to use hormone replacement therapy options like a daily pill to replace the hormones that your body no longer produces.

 While some issues related to your thyroid gland can be treated with medication, not all thyroid issues can be resolved that simply.
-If you suffer from a thyroid disorder that is debilitating to your life, you should apply for long term disability through your employer.
+If you suffer from a thyroid disorder that is debilitating to your life, you should apply for long term disability benefits.
 On-going thyroid issues like hot and cold sweats, bowel movement issues, or chronic fatigue make it difficult to work.
 Furthermore, these symptoms could create a dangerous work environment for your co-workers or customers.

 Seek Treatment from a Thyroid Disorder Specialist